 There is a trail guide that goes along with the hike, and you can get one from a brochure box attached to the Trail Center bulletin board.
 The guide gives information about plants, geological features, and historical sites found at eighteen stops along the trail that are marked by posts with letters engraved into them (stops range from A to R).
 Without this guide you will most likely walk right past these points of interest as I did—I didn’t notice the brochure box until after I hiked the trail.

-The trail begins and ends at two different spots in the parking lot.
-I took the eastern trailhead, which is located just to the right of the bulletin board.
-This is a hikers-only section, and it sets you off hiking in a counterclockwise direction around the loop.
-If you want to start off on the western side of the trail, which allows horseback riding, take a left at the bulletin board and walk to the end of the parking area.
-Here you will find a trail that leads to a bridge where the Yellow, Orange, and Green trails intersect; a sign points out each one.
-If you plan to use the trail guide, the Green Trail is actually meant to be hiked in this direction, for the stops progress in ascending order from A to R. However, it’s not like you have to read the information for Stop A in order to understand R, so regardless of which way you proceed, you’ll still learn something about the area.
+The Aqueduct Trail begins and ends at two different spots in the parking lot.
+I began at the eastern trailhead, which is located just to the right of the bulletin board, and this report is written from that perspective.
+This is a hikers-only section, and it sets you off in a counterclockwise direction around the loop.
+If you want to start on the western side of the trail, which allows horseback riding, take a left at the bulletin board and walk to the end of the parking lot.
+If you plan to use the trail guide, the Aqueduct Trail is actually meant to be hiked from here in the clockwise direction, for the stops progress in ascending order from A to R. However, it’s not like you have to read the information for Stop A in order to understand R, so regardless of which way you proceed, you’ll still learn something about the area.

-When hiking in the counterclockwise direction, the Green Trails starts off by following a small creek called Primrose Brook.
+When hiking in the counterclockwise direction, the Aqueduct Trails starts off by following a small creek named Primrose Brook.
 The trail crosses the creek twice right off the bat, both times over wooden footbridges.
 You can actually see one bridge from the other.

-Just before you get to the second bridge, the Orange Trail comes in from the left and temporarily merges with the Green Trail.
+Just before the second bridge, the Orange Trail comes in from the left and temporarily merges with the Aqueduct Trail.
 You will see both orange and green blazes painted on the trees.
-Blazes serve as Hansel and Gretel breadcrumbs for you to follow, with the colors corresponding to particular trails.
+Blazes serve as Hansel and Gretel breadcrumbs for hikers to follow, with the colors corresponding to particular trails.

-You will also see the Patriot’s Path logo on the trees.
-The Patriots’ Path is a trail managed by the Morris County Park System that runs from north of Morristown at Speedwell Lake to the southern end of Morristown National Historical Park near the New Jersey Brigade Encampment Site.
-For a short stretch, the Green Trail, the Orange Trail, and the Patriots’ Path are all the same.
+There are also Patriot’s Path logos on the trees.
+The Patriots’ Path is a collection of trails managed by the Morris County Park System.
+This particular segment runs from Speedwell Lake just north of Morristown to a little beyond the southern end of Morristown National Historical Park near the New Jersey Brigade Encampment Site.
+For a short stretch, the Aqueduct Trail, the Orange Trail, and the Patriots’ Path are all the same.

 There are more creek crossings ahead, including one through an area so muddy that previous hikers have tossed sticks across the mud hole to have something stable to walk on.

-Since the start of the hike, the terrain has been hilly, but nothing worth noting as far as difficulty goes.
+Since the start of the hike, the terrain has been hilly but not worth noting as far as difficulty goes.
 However, much of the trail surface is covered in rocks and roots, particularly anytime it runs close to Primrose Brook, so watch your step.

-When you arrive at a three-way intersection, not only are you at the far end of the loop, but you are also at the start of the section on which horses are allowed.
-If you continued straight you’d end up on the Yellow Trail, a hikers-only trail.
+When you arrive at a three-way intersection, not only are you at the far end of the loop, but you are also at the start of the section of the Aqueduct Trail on which horses are allowed.
+If you continued straight, you’d end up on the Yellow Trail, which is for hikers only.
 A right leads over to Cemetery Road and eventually to the White Trail, which is for hikers and horseback riders.
-To stay on the Green Trail, take a sharp left.
+To stay on the Aqueduct Trail, take a sharp left.
 Directional signs point out the various destinations.

 Being a horse trail, the path is now much wider and smoother.

-You’ll eventually come back to the shortcut connector near Stop N, though this time around you don’t want to head towards Stop N. Take a right to continue.
+The hike eventually comes back to the shortcut connector near Stop N, though this time around you don’t want to head towards Stop N. Take a right to continue.

 The terrain for the rest of the hike is fairly flat, just as it was on the way out at this point.
 In fact, you aren’t but fifty feet or so from where you were earlier.

-There is one last bridge to cross before arriving back at Trail Center: the bridge mentioned earlier where the Green, Yellow, and Orange trails intersect.
-All three remain merged until reaching the parking lot just a short distance ahead.
+There is one last bridge to cross before arriving back at Trail Center.
+At this point the Green, Yellow, and Orange trails merge and remain that way all the way back to the parking lot just a short distance ahead.

 When visiting history-themed parks such as Morristown National Historical Park, I usually prefer to hike trails that take me past historical sites so I can get a feel for the events that took place.
-However, I enjoyed the Green Trail because of the scenery.
-You are essentially hiking out on one side of Primrose Brook and back on the other side, so you are nearly always within sight of water.
-Had I the trail guide, I would have seen the remnants of the aqueduct, but as I said earlier, I didn’t notice the brochure box until completing the hike.
-If you did grab a trail guide and don’t need it, be sure to stick it back in the box.
+Had I the trail guide, I would have seen the remnants of the aqueduct, but without it I was just taking a walk in the woods.
+However, I still enjoyed the Aqueduct Trail because of the scenery.
+I was essentially hiking out on one side of Primrose Brook and back on the other side, so I was nearly always within sight of water.
+If you do grab a trail guide and don’t need it, be sure to stick it back in the box.

 With a few exceptions, use of any photograph on the National Park Planner website requires a paid Royalty Free Editorial Use License or Commercial Use License.
 See the Photo Usage page for details.